Suor/whatever/README.rst

 TODO
 ----

-- make benches
-- use WhateverCode anonymous subclasses to optimize calls
+- use CONST.__op__ instead of lambdas to further optimize calls
-- optimized version which returns lambdas and partial ops instead of WhateverCode
+- consider optimized version which returns lambdas and partial ops instead of WhateverCode